jdjuan/headscroll/README.md

 - https://www.producthunt.com/
 - https://www.shutterstock.com/licenses/image

-## FAQ [lightbuld]

-1. How did you build this?
-2. What are the long-term plan?
-Selling it, haha, kidding.
-3. How does it work?
-4. Why can't you display certain websites?

 - Put website url into a query param instead to avoid people seeing an error when they mistype headscroll's url
   - Requires to update bookmarks and routers
 - Change bookmark anitmation (more shadow, bigger?)